 B for BEHAVIOR:

 Every learning objective should state something that the learner must do—a behavior of some sort.
-This may be something as simple as stating a definition or it may be something more “physical,” such as performing an action.
+This may be something as simple as stating a definition or explaining a process, or it may be something more “physical,” such as performing an action.
 But it must be some form of observable behavior, not something unobservable like “know,” “understand,” or “appreciate.”
 This is the “WHAT?” of your objective.

 C for CONDITIONS: